lzs/zimberg/readme.txt

 License: GNU General Public License v2 or later License URI: LICENSE

-A theme to demonstrate the power of the Gutenberg editor.
+A theme to demonstrate the power of the Timberg editor.

 == Description ==